mohit-pursnani/dining-recommendation/README.md

-# dining-recommendation
+# Dining Recommendation
-Dining Recommendation system
+Developed a chatbot that recommends restaurants given a set of preferences that were provided to the chatbot during the conversation.